Skip to Main Content

 Ensure the use of rasburicase in non-specialist settings is minimised.

-Where rasburicase is used in a non-specialist setting, organisational policy should ensure that risks associated with delayed treatment are highlighted, and additional information and support provided on each occasion.
+Where rasburicase is used in a non-specialist setting, organisational policy should ensure that risks associated with delayed treatment are highlighted, and additional information and support is provided on each occasion.

 Organisational processes should be in place to ensure communication between all healthcare professionals involved in the care of the patient and the supply and administration process of rasburicase is clear, timely and documented.